Wanting to become plastic-free in HK?

 Slowood sells beautiful and practical items, from polished wood chopping boards to eco-friendly cleaning products.
 Everything looks lovely, and what you buy on the site will help you create a whole aesthetic for your home.

-You can browse two stores and pick up bulk products, one in Kennedy town and another in Discovery Bay.
+You can browse their three stores and pick up bulk products in Kennedy town, Shatin, or Discovery Bay.
 Online orders over $500 get free shipping, too.
-This is a particularly good store for buying gifts.
+This is an excellent store for buying gifts.

 For locally sourced, organic, natural, and ethical products for your body and home, check out Ekologic.
 The company has recently relocated to Hong Kong, and there’s already a bulk store down in Happy Valley for your cacao, spaghetti, cashew nuts, and plenty more.